trec-decision/trec-decision.github.io/index.md

 ## Assessing guidelines
 NIST assessors will judge documents in three categories:

-* **Relevancy:** whether the document is relevant to the topic.
+* **Relevance:** whether the document is relevant to the topic.
-* **Treatment Efficacy:** whether the document contain correct information regarding the topic's treatment.
 * **Credibility:** whether the document is considered credible by the assessor.
+* **Treatment Efficacy:** whether the document contains correct information regarding the topic's treatment.

 ## Evaluation of Runs
-We anticipate runs to be evaluated using some or modified versions of the evaluation measures suggested by Lioma et al. (ICTIR'17), as well as traditional relevancy evaluation measures.
-More details will be provided later.
+The primary evaluation measure will combine relevance and credibility and be either one of the measures proposed by Lioma et al. (ICTIR'17, https://doi.org/10.1145/3121050.3121072) or a modified version of one of those measures.
+When we select the final measure, we will announce it.
+We will also evaluate runs in terms of traditional relevance measures, e.g. nDCG and MAP, with a goal of comparing performance measures between the relevance only measures and the measures that combine relevance and credibility.
+We may also evaluate runs in terms of a new measure that combine relevance and correctness, i.e. the information in a document should be both relevant and correct.

 ## Schedule
 #### 2019
 * (TBA) Final guidelines available
-* (May 22 - Tentative) Availability of Topics/Collection
+* (May 24 - Tentative) Availability of Topics/Collection
 * (August 1, 2019) Runs due
 * (TBA) Results returned
 * (TBA) Notebook paper due